20ghrrdll/20ghrrdll.github.io/blog-posts/posts/2024-7-13-on-embracing-ones-inner-critic.md

 There are only so many hours in the day (and, no, cutting back on sleep is not the answer).
 Dedicating oneself to one set of expertise inevitably sacrifices others.
 If I need to write a short story every month, then I cannot also spend that time painting or learning gymnastics.

-The thing is, I'd rather be a good writer and rather clumsy with water colors and unable to do a backflip.
+The thing is, I'd rather be a good writer and rather clumsy with watercolors and unable to do a backflip.
 I'd rather have a beautiful story than have spent that same time doomscrolling online.
 Furthermore, I'd be rather sad if I tried to be a good writer and a master watercolorist and an accomplished gymnast.
 I'd likely fail to hit all three goals.

 What my Inner Critic noted is that I don't simply want to write but I want to write well.
 That's a non-trivial decision.
 Though it's conclusion was wrong, the observation of required effort is worth acknowledging.